javierRivas/pal-overview/PITCHME.md

 Sometimes the connection to those services is not possible.
 +++
 ### Circuit Breaker
-The Circuit breaker watches for failing calls to the service.
-If failures reach a certain threshold, it “opens” the circuit and automatically redirects calls to the specified fallback mechanism
+<span style="font-size:0.8em">The Circuit breaker watches for failing calls to the service.
+If failures reach a certain threshold, it “opens” the circuit and automatically redirects calls to the specified fallback mechanism</span>
 ![Circuit-Breaker](images/circuit-breaker.png)
 +++
 ### Circuit Breaker